 I often cook with chickpeas and love its versatility.
 From simple recipes such as Roasted Chickpeas (which is a great topping for this soup by the way) and Salads, to something more elaborated like this Veggie Burger, this mediterranean legume is simply an amazing choice to create the most delicious wholesome and healthy dishes.

-But perhaps you will find that this soup’s best attribute in it’s flavor.
+But perhaps you will find that this soup’s best attribute in its flavor.
 The combination of spices, ingredients and texture are all together a perfect mix to create this one-of-a-kind dish that I am sure you and your family will love.
+If you made this multi-purpose tomato sauce, you can use that too!

 - 1 tbsp vegetable base reduced sodium